phpearth/docs/general/undefined-variable-index-notice.md

----
-title: "How to fix Undefined Variable/Index Notice?"
+# How to fix Undefined Variable/Index Notice?
-updated: "October 16, 2016"
-permalink: "/faq/undefined-variable-index-notice/"
----

 A common Notice when working with PHP can be: